Hague court to rule in Lebanon witness intimidation case

-AMSTERDAM (Reuters) - An international court in The Hague rules on Friday on whether a Lebanese reporter and her TV station jeopardized the case against the killers of former Lebanese prime minister Rafik al-Hariri by exposing alleged witnesses to his assassination.
+AMSTERDAM, Sept 18 (Reuters) - An international court in The Hague rules on Friday on whether a Lebanese reporter and her TV station jeopardised the case against the killers of former Lebanese prime minister Rafik al-Hariri by exposing alleged witnesses to his assassination.

 Defenders of journalist Karma Khayat say the charges raise questions about free speech and have accused the tribunal of seeking to intimidate the free press in order to prevent it from holding public institutions to account.